 A set of pillowcases is a fast and easy project anyone can do.
-It’s the special touches that make them stand out from store bought.
+It’s the special touches that make them stand out from store-bought.
 These pretty pillowcases feature deep ruffled borders and dainty bows, suggesting the look of a ballet dancer’s billowing skirts.
-What a sweet way to freshen up a guest room, bringing some beautiful color and design to the bed linens.
+They’re a sweet way to freshen up any bedroom, bringing some beautiful color and design to the bed linens.

 As always, we have step-by-step instructions below for each element on the pillowcase.
 If you’re new to sewing, you might also want to check out our full tutorials on Gathering by Machine and Popular Seam Finishes.
 The more you know about the basics, the more frustration-free your sewing will be.

 If you like these pillowcases, we have lots of great variations.
 They’re quick and fun to make for all kinds of special occasions.
 We’ve listed a few favorites below; for even more, browse our Pillowcases + Sheets category to find the options listed below and more.

 We originally used the Pirouette collection by Verna Mosquera for FreeSpirit Fabrics, an older collection that is no longer readily available, however, the key to the romantic look is a rich mixture of color and pattern.
 We love the original combination of warm creams, rich mochas, and candy pinks, which reminds us of a cut crystal dish spilling over with decedent confections.
 But as always, the final combination is up to you to best match your favorite colors as well as your room’s décor.